Chu Ling Ling

-Chu Ling Ling (born 15 February 1987) is a Hongkonger footballer who plays as a defender for Hong Kong Women League club Citizen AA and the Hong Kong women's national team.
+Chu Ling Ling (born 15 February 1987) is a Hong Kong footballer who plays as a defender for Hong Kong Women League club Citizen AA and the Hong Kong women's national team.

 International career

 Chu Ling Ling has been capped for Hong Kong at senior level in both football and futsal.
 In football, she represented Hong Kong at three AFC Women's Asian Cup qualification editions (2008, 2010 and 2014), the 2016 AFC Women's Olympic Qualifying Tournament and the 2018 Asian Games.

 In futsal, Chu Ling Ling played for Hong Kong at two AFC Women's Futsal Championship editions (2015 and 2018).